jyutzler/Bridge-Systems/system.md

 #### Passed Hand
 Since it is impossible to have a penalty double as a passed hand, double is a relay to 2♣.
-### Defense of Strong Openings
+### Overcalls of Strong Openings
-Against any strong opening (usually 2♣ or 1♣), the defense against a strong 1NT is used.
+Against any strong opening (usually 2♣ or 1♣), an overcall is a transfer to the next higher suit.

 ## Preemptive Bids
 Opening major suit bids at the three level and higher are preemptive and based on playing tricks (the number of tricks you expect to take if your long suit is trumps).